 All rows; columns and regions must have all the numbers once only.

 Like the standard puzzle the Striped version can be of any size but a Sudoku Dragon special rule is added as well.

 Hidden in one row; column or region are the numbers in ascending or descending sequence.
 This is called the Sudoku stripe.

-This example Striped Sudoku shows the original puzzle and then the solution with the stripe in column h highlighted.
+This example Striped Sudoku shows the original puzzle and then the solution with the stripe in central region Dd highlighted.

-Rather similar is the next Sudoku variation we provide.
-In this case the diagonals of the grid are also 'groups' and must contain all the numbers once only like the rows; columns and regions.
+Rather similar to the stripe is the another Sudoku variation.
+In this case the diagonals of the grid are also 'groups' and must contain all the numbers once only like the rows, columns and regions.

 This example Word Sudoku shows the original puzzle and then the solution.
 The hidden word 'Outbreaks' is in column a.